 My goal is to be lighter.
 To be mindful of suffering, and find a way to release some resistance.
 Compassion for others shouldn't be mutually exclusive with my own sense of joy and gratitude.
 Striving for excellence is not opposed to extending kindness to myself.
 Someone once told me that nothing worth having is upstream - that blew my mind, because all my life I have worked so hard and taken things so seriously.
 Perhaps it's time to go with the flow a little more - at least as an experiment.

-I will continue to practice acceptance of the range of my emotions, even when they are difficult.
-I embrace my sadness; my anger; my joy.
-Fear and disappointment are harder to embrace, but I will practice acceptance and curiosity about that too.
+I will continue to practice acceptance of my emotions, even when they are difficult.
+I embrace sadness; anger; joy.
+Fear and disappointment are harder, but I will practice acceptance and curiosity about that too.
 I find solace and healing in the gifts of Thoreau, Emerson, Brown, Brach, Kabat-Zinn and others.
 I believe this is the ultimate solution to my suffering - embracing and loving my imperfect humanity with kindness, compassion and a sense of humour.
 And extending that loving kindness to others.
-This will require a lifetime of practice, and will likely be my life's lesson.
+This will likely be my life's lesson.
 In the meantime, I'm hoping sertraline will help make it all a little lighter.

 Here's the latest - a DIY natural first aid kit, just in time for summer!
 You know you want it - you know you need it!
 Enjoy!

 My daughter (9) and I were recently downtown; as we moved through a subway station, she pulled on my sleeve to ask for some money for a woman who was panhandling.
 Rachel was so affected by the woman's face; "She looked so sad mom!
 Her eyes!
 All these people were walking by her and no one was giving her anything!"